 I feel like we need a refresher here, so having said that, what are the right and wrong reasons to mod, the good and the bad attitudes to have towards the hobby?

 At its heart, the hobby of modding NBA Live and NBA 2K is about making the games better, modifying certain aspects and adding content to enhance the experience, or indeed, create brand new experiences.
 Generally speaking, it’s something that you do for your own benefit – either from a gaming or artistic perspective – and share with other gamers because you’d like them to experience your work, too.
 Depending on how altruistic you feel, or how much you enjoy the modding process, you may continue to create works for games that you personally don’t play anymore, for other basketball gamers who still do.
+Interested on a basketball betting online site?
+This one is the best one right now where you can always win.

 Anyone who is creating mods for those reasons is going to be a productive, valued, and respected member of the modding community.
 The people who adopt that philosophy tend to be more approachable, helpful, and supportive of their fellow modders and basketball gamers.
 They’re less likely to be egotistical, and are welcoming of constructive feedback.
 They’ll use that feedback to hone their skills and make even better works, and in turn, give pointers to other people so that they may improve their work as well.
 They don’t withhold knowledge or releases, because at the end of the day, they want the modding community to thrive.